Texas Hispanic STEM Projects

 This technical assistance project, which included a literature review and a gap analysis, laid the groundwork for conducting an analysis of the supply and demand trends within the STEM pipeline for Hispanic students in Texas.

-Tracking Implementation of Strategies to Support Texas Hispanic STEM Students
+Tracking Implementation of Strategies to Support Texas Hispanic STEM Students (completed)

-This technical assistance project incorporates the findings from the Literature Review to Identify Indicators Related to Hispanic STEM Postsecondary Education Outcomes to inform and support the implementation of the state's T-STEM (Texas Science, Technology, Engineering and Mathematics) Blueprint Benchmarks, which are used by 124 T-STEM Academies across the state.
-The project will involve developing Innovation Configuration (IC) maps to guide educators in implementing the benchmarks.
+This technical assistance project incorporated the findings from the Literature Review to Identify Indicators Related to Hispanic STEM Postsecondary Education Outcomes to inform and support the implementation of the state's T-STEM (Texas Science, Technology, Engineering and Mathematics) Blueprint Benchmarks, which are used by 124 T-STEM Academies across the state.
+The project involved developing Innovation Configuration (IC) maps to guide educators in implementing the benchmarks.
 IC maps, which are part of the part of the Concerns-Based Adoption Model (CBAM), provide a clear picture of what constitutes high-quality implementation, thereby serving as an exemplar to guide and focus staff efforts.

 Research and Evaluation Studies

-Advanced Courses in Science, Technology, Engineering, and Math: Course Offerings and Completion in Texas
+Advanced Courses in Science, Technology, Engineering, and Math: Course Offerings and Completion in Texas (completed)